 Conceptually, our results for a specific model might reflect the natural expectation that transport coefficients obtained from closed-system and open-system approaches should agree with each other, at least if the driving is sufficiently weak.
-While we have presented data for systems with periodic boundary conditions, we provide additional results in [65], where we consider the more common case of open boundaries with Lindblad driving at the edge spins.
-In particular, we find that our main result (20) works convincingly also in this case and is in good agreement with state-of-the-art simulations based on time-evolving block decimation [47, 48].
+While we have presented data for systems with periodic boundary conditions, we provide additional results in Ref.
+[65], where we consider the more common case of open boundaries with Lindblad driving at the edge spins.
+In particular, we find that our main result (20) works convincingly also in this case and is in good agreement with state-of-the-art simulations based on time-evolving block decimation [47,48].
 From a practical perspective, our results enable the treatment of quite large open systems, which are usually not accessible by full stochastic unraveling.
-It would be an interesting attempt to generalize our setting to other jump operators, e.g., dephasing noise with $L_i = S_i^z$ , and other questions beyond quantum transport.
+It would be an interesting attempt to generalize our setting to other jump operators, e.g., dephasing noise with $L_j = S_i^z$ , and other questions beyond quantum transport.

 Acknowledgments.
 We sincerely thank J. Wang for fruitful discussions.
-Our research has been funded by the Deutsche Forschungsgemeinschaft (DFG), projects 397107022 (GE 1657/3-2), 397300368 (MI 1772/4-2), and 397067869 (STE 2243/3-2), within DFG Research Unit FOR 2692, grant no. 355031190.
-J. R. acknowledges funding from the European Union's Horizon Europe research and innovation programme, Marie Skłodowska-Curie grant no. 101060162.
-We gratefully acknowledge computing time, granted by the "JARA-HPC Vergabegremium" and provided on the "JARA-HPC Partition" part of the supercomputer "JUWELS" at Forschungszentrum Jülich.
-Z. L. and S. N. acknowledge support by the projects J1-2463 and P1-0044 program of the Slovenian Research Agency, EU via QuantERA grant T-NiSQ, and also computing time for the TEBD calculations at the supercomputer Vega at the Institute of Information Science (IZUM) in Maribor, Slovenia.
-We also acknowledge computing time at the HPC3 at University Osnabrück, which has been funded by the DFG, grant no. 456666331.
+Our research has been funded by the Deutsche Forschungsgemeinschaft (DFG), Projects No. 397107022 (GE 1657/3-2), No. 397300368 (MI 1772/4-2), and No. 397067869 (STE 2243/3-2), within DFG Research Unit FOR 2692, Grant no. 355031190.
+J.R. acknowledges funding from the European Union's Horizon Europe research and innovation programme, Marie Skłodowska-Curie Grant No. 101060162, and the Packard Foundation through a Packard Fellowship in Science and Engineering.
+We gratefully acknowledge the Gauss Centre for Supercomputing e.V. for funding this project by providing computing time on the GCS Supercomputer JUWELS [77] at Jülich Supercomputing Centre (JSC).
+Z.L. and S.N. acknowledge support by Projects No. J1-2463 and No. P1-0044 program of the Slovenian Research Agency, EU via QuantERA grant T-NiSQ, and also computing time for the TEBD calculations at the supercomputer Vega at the Institute of Information Science (IZUM) in Maribor, Slovenia.
+We also acknowledge computing time at the HPC3 at University Osnabrück, which has been funded by the DFG, Grant No. 456666331.